Why Acne Actually Starts In The Liver

 When the liver is in good working function, toxins can find their way to your small intestine and colon and flush out relatively easily.
 This is why gut health is so important, for the elimination process to work properly.
 However if you are not looking after your liver, the gut cannot do its job either.

 start with the liver, whose job is to collect and keep thousands of irritants your body may be exposed to in check.
 The body is exposed to toxin substances such as chemicals from mass farmed foods you eat, the adrenaline you produce from stress, drugs and antibiotics you ingest, even pollutants, weed sprays, and heavy metal exposure.
 All of these factors create pathogens which find their way to the liver and release waste into the blood stream such as derma toxins, neurotoxins and by-product.

 When your system is overwhelmed with this toxin exposure, you may develop a sensitive central nervous system where toxins that the liver cannot neutralize eventually turn into sensitivities or allergies.

 Knowledge is power – be aware of the importance of your liver and consume foods that aid in the elimination of toxin build up and waste.
 Here is our checklist, and what personally helped me start to move years of waste build up.
 These are the basic first steps to be aware of in order to get rid of your acne for good:

 Our diet and exercise are the number one most important factors = Diet helps restore and rejuvenate whilst exercise helps flush out toxins.
-Adding more fruit, leafy greens to a fat and meat heavy diet allows the liver to slow down and can even reverse the aging process.
+Adding more fruit and leafy greens to a fat and meat heavy diet allows the liver to slow down and can even reverse the ageing process.